~ a short story

 Alone in their dreams, as ever…

-How many of them made it into your mouth? the Candidate asked without expectation of an answer as he started his exhale.
-The gleaming face of the Guildmask kept its expression of stoic judgment.
+How many of them made it into your mouth? the Candidate asked without expectation of an answer, exhaling.
+The gleaming face of the Guildmask kept its expression of hard, stoic judgment upon him.

 How many of them are now somewhere inside you, partying and loving and living?